ClauText/ClauText/README.md

   1. /./test/../test/../test <- is no ok, and .. is ok in just front? nested case. ( /./../../test )
   2. Load Data API? do not check error(syntax, and etc...) totally.??
   3. In Linux, Parallel Load Data is Very Slow?(maybe pthread problem?)
+# ToDo
+  1. Now Position for Data?
+Next Position for Data?
+Move Up? or Move Down? for fast linear search?